 Our submission periods are:

-Fall/Winter Issue: August 1-November 1
+Fall/Winter Issue: August 1-October1

 Spring/Summer Issue: January 2-March 2

 Submissions are accepted only through Submittable.
-We ask you wait to submit again until you receive a response from us.
+We ask you to wait to submit again until you receive a response from us.
 Please note that submissions sent via mail or email will be discarded.

 * If you are considering sending us work, please read the guidelines below.